10-kp/NVDA_Prediction/README.md

 Evaluating precision, i.e., how often the model correctly predicts upward stock movements.

 ### Dataset
-The dataset used for this project contains stock price data such as:Open High
+The dataset used for this project contains stock price data such as:

+Open
+High
 Low
 Close